dwright04/gym-zooniverse/README.rst

 gym-zooniverse
 **************

-**Custom environments for use with OpenAI gym addressing tasks arising in Zooniverse projects.
+**Custom environments for use with OpenAI gym specifically addressing tasks arising in `Zooniverse <https://www.zooniverse.org/>` projects.**